News and notes from each week of NASCAR racing using a Las Vegas oddsmaking perspective

 NASCAR in Florida

-·There has been a total of 382 NASCAR national series races in the state of Florida among 10 different tracks.
+·There have been 377 NASCAR national series races among 10 tracks held in the state of Florida.

 Daytona International Speedway